fpgacademy/Design_Examples/Computer_Systems/README.md

 ## Compiling or Modifying the Computer Systems

 The Computer Systems are build using a set of TCL scripts that run within Altera's Platform Designer software.
 Complete each of the following sections to modify and update the Computer Systems.
+Note that you may require licenses for some of Altera's Intellectual Property (IP) core to compile the Computer Systems.
+Altera University Program members can request IP licenses via the Members section of the Altera University Program website.

 ### Source Code